-Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-Pertaining to the property and located to the rear is a general purpose brick and roughcast store, with an additional storage area under the external staircase.
-Outside areas and boundaries Visually inspected.
-Directly to the rear of the property is an area of shared garden ground, whilst a narrow path leads to more extensive private area to the right hand side.
-Boundaries consist of stone walls and timber fencing, with the garden area also containing a number of mature trees.
-The garden provides views to Dunblane Cathedral.
-Ceilings Visually inspected from floor level.
-Ceilings within are of plasterboard with a plastered finish.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud and plasterboard.
+Internal walls are of plastered masonry and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring within is of suspended timber overlaid in tongue and groove boards, with floors covered throughout.
+Flooring throughout is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Within the property there is a fitted kitchen which has a range of base and wall units and which currently features a newly installed separate cooker.
-Internal doors are of a moulded timber panel style, with skirtings and facings painted.
-Access to the upper floor apartments is via a spiral staircase.
+Kitchen fittings comprise a variety of wall and base type storage units with worktop surface areas present.
+Internal joinery comprises of timber panel and glazed panel internal doors, with timber skirtings, facings and surrounds noted.
 Chimney breasts and fireplaces Visually inspected.
-Jaminoy Si cuoto una mopiacos No testing of the flues or fittings was carried out.
-The original fireplace in the lounge has a gas connection with fitted stove, however, this is understood to be currently disconnected.
+No testing of the flues or fittings was carried out.
+An open fireplace is present within the living room.
 Internal decorations Visually inspected.
-Internal wall surfaces have been freshly painted, with tiling and timber panelling also featuring.
-Cellars Not applicable.
+Painted finishes throughout.
+Cellars Visually inspected where there was a safe and purpose-built access.
+Not applicable.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served with a mains supply of electricity, with the smart meter and circuit breakers being located within the lounge window press.
+Mains supply, with the consumer unit located within a cupboard under the stairs.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served with mains supply of gas with a new smart meter located in the kitchen.
+Mains gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served with mains supply of water, with pipework, where seen, being of PVC and copper, with modern white sanitary ware in the shower room.
+Mains supply.
+Plumberwork, where seen, is of copper supply and PVC wastepipes.
+Sanitary fittings comprise of a three piece bathroom suite at ground floor level and a three piece shower room suite at first floor level.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

+kitchen.

-Within the property there is a gas fired central heating system serving radiators, with the combi boiler, installed 2022, being located within the kitchen.
+The property benefits from a gas fired central heating system, with the combination boiler present within a cupboard in the

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Both foul and surface water drainage is presumed to be connected to the main public sewer.
+This was not checked or tested at the time of inspection.